rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 His roots entwine the stone heap; he looks upon a house of stones. ^0817

-If he is destroyed from his place, then it will deny him, saying, I have never seen you. ^0818
+If he is destroyed from his place, then it will deny him, saying, 'I have never seen you.' ^0818

 Behold, this is the joy of his way, and out of the soil others will spring. ^0819